MRadesh3/DBATU-Student-Drive/README.md

 # DBATU-Student-Drive

-Welcome to DBATU - Student Drive, where we provide the data to students like projects PPTs, word files and many more.
+Welcome to DBATU - Student Drive, where we provide data to students like projects PPTs, word files and many more.

 ## Live Demonstration